Why Study Latin and Greek?

 - It also improves knowledge of English grammar and sentence structure.

 - Latin helps in learning Romance languages, including Spanish, French and Italian.

 - Learning either language improves memory, logic and attention to detail, as well as critical reasoning and analytical skills.

 - Studying the classical languages gives you the ability to read and enjoy ancient authors and literature in the original languages: in ancient Greek – Homer, Euripides, Thucydides, Plato and the New Testament; in Latin – Cicero, Caesar, Catullus, Vergil, Ovid, Augustine and the Vulgate.

 - Democracy, philosophy, drama, history, geography, mathematics and science all have their roots in ancient Greece.

-- Figures from and references to classical mythology appear in literature, theater, art, music, film and TV, and in advertising.
+- Figures from and references to classical mythology appear in literature, theater, art, music, advertising, film and TV.

 - Gain a general cultural appreciation of the classical Mediterranean world via exposure to Greek and Roman history, culture, literature, art, philosophy and religion.